Cactoidal/GodotEthersV3/README.md

 Ethers-rs is responsible for RLP-encoding transaction data, ECDSA signing, address calculation, Keccak hashing, and BigNumber handling.
 It also encodes and decodes the elementary Solidity types after they have been sorted by the Calldata singleton.

-[Alloy](https://github.com/alloy-rs) is the succesor of Ethers-rs, and will replace it in a future update of GodotEthers.
+[Alloy](https://github.com/alloy-rs) is the successor of Ethers-rs, and will replace it in a future update of GodotEthers.

 Having a Rust library also gives GodotEthers access to Rust crates containing useful cryptographic primitives.
 For example, the pbkdf2 crate is used to derive the keystore encryption/decryption key from an account password.
 Crates like circom and openssl could also be easily integrated into the library, if needed.